Marshal-Kalynchuk/Marshal-Kalynchuk/README.md

 Welcome to my GitHub profile!
 I'm Marshal Kalynchuk, a Software Engineering student at the University of Calgary, deeply passionate about full-stack development, machine learning, and cloud computing.
 While a significant part of my work is in private repositories, reflecting my involvement in diverse and challenging projects, I'm keen on sharing insights and learnings from my journey.
 Whether it's Ruby on Rails, Flutter, Python, or exploring the latest in cloud technologies, my aim is to push the boundaries of what's possible in tech.

+### Education
+  + Bachelor of Science in Software Engineering
+  + Currently in my third year at the University of Calgary

 ### Key Skills
 + Cloud Computing: Proficient in Google Cloud Platform services including Compute Engine, SQL, Storage, and AWS services like DynamoDB, Polly, Lambda.
 + Programming Languages: Skilled in C, C++, Java, Ruby, Python, JavaScript, TypeScript.
 + Web Development: Experienced in Ruby on Rails, HTML, CSS, JavaScript, and front-end frameworks like React and Flutter.
-+ Machine Learning: Knowledgeable in Tensorflow and Keras.
++ Machine Learning: Knowledgeable in Tensorflow, Keras, Scikit-Learn, Pandas and Numpy.
 + DevOps Tools: Familiar with Terraform, Cloudflare, Nginx, and Git.
 + Database Management: Competent with PostgreSQL, MySQL, and AWS DynamoDB.
++ Tools & Platoforms: Experienced in using Jira for agile project managment and bug tracking and proficient in Microsoft Office Suite.

 ### Current Projects